-NOTE: An internet explorer box will pop up, click allow.
+NOTE: A box will pop up, click allow.

-8. Now a study model will pop up, a box that says OrthoCAD Export, and then from the Export Type choose Open Shell.
+8. A pop up box that says OrthoCAD Export will appear.
+For the Export Type choose Open Shell.

-9. From Data Format, choose Two Files (arches oriented in occlusion).
+9. For Data Format, choose Two Files (arches oriented in occlusion).

-10. From the Folder name, change the number to the name of patient.
+10. For the Folder name, change the number to the name of patient.

 11. Select Export, click ok, and then a window opens up with 8-9 files in it.

-NOTE: The 1st two files are in the .stl format that we use.
+NOTE: The 1st two files are in the STL format that we use.
 The first one has a "l" for lower and the second "u" for upper and both are designated with a golden certificate.
-Those are the 2 files we upload/drag into the Doctor's Portal.
+Those are the 2 files we upload/drag into the Doctor Portal.

 NOTE: For those with an upgraded operating system, try this:

-Once you click export, a window should pop up that says Model data was exported to c:cadent/export/(patients last name).
+Once you click export, a window will open that says Model data was exported to c:cadent/export/(patients last name).
 To open the export folder, click Yes.